kristianbc/vUCL/README.md

 - **Notification System:** Receive instant notification alerts for new requests and updates, ensuring timely responses and assistance.

-- **Customization:** The bot is highly customizable, allowing server administrators to adapt it to their specific requirements and branding.

 - **Error Handling:** Robust error-handling mechanisms are in place to provide prompt assistance in case of any issues or discrepancies.

-- **Comprehensive Documentation:** Detailed documentation is available to guide administrators through the setup and configuration of vUCL.

 ## Getting Started